Chapter 1: Overview

 This guide contains political information and commentary inappropriate for personnel who have not been screened via the Commissariat Political Reliability Index for Direct Evaluation (PRIDE) and as such should not be shared with NCO's, enlisted personnel or civilians.

 The Systems Alliance : Mankind's Crowning Achievement, and You!

 "It is with a sense of both awe and pride that I wake up every day to don the Blue.
 Defying both the darkness of our past and the struggles that marked our emergence into the greater galaxy, Mankind has transcended racism, sexism, nationalism and religious schism to stand whole and united in the dawn of our future." – Major Preston Kyle

-As a defender of the Systems Alliance, you must understand the following aspects of the structure of the SA:
+As such, ultimately, your primary goal as a member of the military is to defend the Systems Alliance.
+And as a defender of the Systems Alliance, you must understand the following aspects of the structure of the SA:

 The structure of the SA : its colonies and Earth, and the responsibilities of the SA to them.

 The nature of the SA's Strategic Defense Blueprint, including the A-D-To-E Alert System.

 The structure of the Command Districts, and the chain of command of your military superiors in such.